 When work is done I race to get her, carry her, her backpack, her lunch bag, her four paintings, and soiled kitty shoes out to the Jeep, race home to relieve her grandmother, play in the sunshine, make snacks, mediate full contact sister aggression, change their clothes when they’re muddy from jumping in deep puddles, keep Violet from running away to the neighbor boys’ house (She already plans to marry adorable, 5 year-old E), cook dinner, find 14 towels to mop up the deluge of bath time, help them wriggle into pajamas, brush their teeth, read stories (Mina is way into In The Night Kitchen and to Violet we’re reading chapters from The Boxcar Children), turn on nightlights, projected stars, and humidifiers, sing songs, and give kisses, and finally, retire to the living room to enjoy some quiet time with my husband, where we sit next to one another on the couch and type on our respective machines until 8:45, when we close up shop, pop some popcorn, watch one half-hour of comedy, and go upstairs like mummified zombies.
 Like, sort of embalmed and wrapped in cloth but also deeply hungry for brains.

 Everybody in this house loves hummus.
 And tacos.
 So, I had a brainstorm to put them together.
 Violet and I both really like black beans.
 She’ll eat an entire can, warmed, in a bowl, with nothing else.
-But I can do better than that, with the help of BUSH’s®.
+But I can do better than that.
 Using my trusty high-powered blender, I quickly whipped up some hummus.
 I don’t have to worry about additives or weird ingredients.
 The pouch contains tahini, lemon juice, and olive oil.
 All the good things I never seem to have on hand at once.
 This simplifies my life at dinnertime and I still am making healthy, homemade food for my family, which, second only to a night alone in a hotel room is every mom’s major goal.
 Riffing on the idea of hard-shell tacos, I fried tortillas into crisp tostadas, and let everyone add their own toppings.
-First, a generous swipe of BUSH’S® Southwest Black Bean Hummus, roasted onions, garlic, bell pepper for the adults, grilled chicken, and a dollop of sour cream.
+First, a generous swipe of black bean hummus, roasted onions, garlic, bell pepper for the adults, grilled chicken, and a dollop of sour cream.
 Kids get raw peppers on the side.
 Everyone wins.
 Goodnight.

 Make it early in the day, while you still have your wits about you, to make dinner prep go even faster.
 If your family doesn’t eat meat, this is a super option for a protein-packed meal.
 Add more toppings for more flavor, and for fun: crumbled feta or cotija cheese, thinly sliced cucumber, and a variety of picante salsas for those who like it spicy.